andy1li/readline-experiments/README.md

 ## Usage

+- Run `make check_recordings` to see the current state of the recordings.

-Run `make` and interact with the sample programs manually by typing commands.
+- Run `make run_experiments` and interact with the sample programs manually by typing commands.